Basic Function and Responsibilities:

 Keeps records and documented evidence of attendance.

 Required qualifications must be met by the candidate in order to be interviewed and considered for the position.
 If you have questions regarding this posting or would like assistance with nursing opportunities please contact Nurse Recruitment at (734) 936-5183.

-A doctoral degree in Nursing or health related field is highly desirable.
+Doctoral degree in Nursing or a related health care field is strongly preferred

 Current State of Michigan Board of Nursing licensure is required.